tnwinc/PullStatus/README.md

 PullStatus
 ==========

-A status-board widget and iPhone app to see the status of your pull requests.
+An iPhone app to see the status of your pull requests.